Christine de Pizan: Writing career (1389–1405)

-Civil war
+Civil war (1405–1430)

-France was on the verge of a full-scale civil war beginning in 1405.
+In the beginning of 1405, France was on the verge of a full-scale civil war.
 In 1407 John I of Burgundy, also known as John the Fearless, plunged France into a crisis when he ordered the assassination of Louis of Orléans.
 The Duke of Burgundy fled Paris when his complicity in the assassination became known, but was appointed regent of France on behalf of Charles VI in late 1408 after his military victory in the Battle of Othee.
 It is not certain who commissioned Christine to write a treatise on military warfare, but in 1410 Christine published the manual on chivalry, entitled Livre des fais d'armes et de chevalerie (The Book of Feats of Arms and of Chivalry).
-Christine received 200 livre from the royal treasury in early 1411 for the book.
+In early 1411, Christine was paid 200 livres from the royal reasury for the book.
 In the preface Christine explained that she published the manual in French so that it could be read by practitioners of war not well versed in Latin.
 The book opened with a discussion of the just war theory advanced by Honoré Bonet.
 Christine also referenced classical writers on military warfare, such as Vegetius, Frontinus and Valerius Maximus.
 Christine discussed contemporary matters relating to what she termed the Laws of War, such as capital punishment, the payment of troops, as well as the treatment of noncombatants and prisoners of war.
 Christine opposed trial by combat, but articulated the medieval belief that God is the lord and governor of battle and that wars are the proper execution of justice.
 Nevertheless, she acknowledged that in a war "many great wrongs, extortions, and grievous deeds are committed, as well as raping, killings, forced executions, and arsons".
 Christine limited the right to wage war to sovereign kings because as head of states they were responsible for the welfare of their subjects.
 In 1411 the royal court published an edict prohibiting nobles from raising an army.